alphagov/govuk-design-system/src/components/tabs/index.md

 There are 2 ways to use the tabs component.
 You can use HTML or, if you’re using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.

-{{ example({ group: "components", item: "tabs", example: "default", html: true, nunjucks: true, open: false, size: "xl", titleSuffix: "second" }) }}
+{{ example({ group: "components", item: "tabs", example: "default", html: true, nunjucks: true, rails: true, open: false, size: "xl", titleSuffix: "second" }) }}

 The tabs component uses JavaScript.
 When JavaScript is not available, users will see the tabbed content on a single page, in order from first to last, with a table of contents that links to each of the sections.